it0na72/portfolio/README.md

 - [ ] Add more projects
 - [ ] Change skills section
-- [ ] Update form to a better provider
+- [ ] Update contact form to a better provider
 - [ ] Change website to scrolling